lorien/awesome-reticulum/README.md

 # Awesome Reticulum

 Hello!
 This is a list of awesome projects related to Reticulum Network.
-The list only includes active projects whose most recent commit is within  the last six months.
+I add to the list only active projects whose most recent commit is within  the last six months.

 ## Contents